UCMJ Article 134

-Reckless endangerment consists of conduct that is wrongful, reckless or wanton and is likely to produce death or grievous bodily harm to another person.
-In order to be prosecuted for reckless endangerment, the prosecution must demonstrate:
+Reckless endangerment consists of conduct that is wrongful, reckless, or wanton and is likely to produce death or grievous bodily harm to another person.
+To be prosecuted for reckless endangerment, the prosecution must demonstrate:

 • the accused did engage in conduct;